 Hot tubs are generally delivered standing up on their sides using a specially designed 4 wheeled base.
 To ensure that the hot tub can make it to your backyard you will need to make sure that you have a clearance width of at least 42″ and a minimum clearance height of 8 feet from your front driveway all the way to where the hot tub will end up.

 If you don’t have the required clearance room, call your retailer to work out a plan of attack.
 Most retailers will do free pre-delivery site inspections and can give you advice for how best to deal with clearance issues.
 Removing a fence section, for example, is usually the easiest way to overcome clearance issues.

 Once your hot tub is in place it will need to be wired into your home’s electrical panel by an electrician.
 Have an electrician come ahead of time to install the GFCI and run the wire.
 This way, once the hot tub is in place they will only need to do a simple electrical hookup.
-If you bought the hot tub from The Spa Shoppe, be sure to come in and get your free GFCI before your electrician has to wire it up, if not let your electrician know that they will need to supply one.

 If your source water is from a well bring a sample of the water to your local retailer for analysis prior to the hot tub delivery.
 They will then be able to test it and provide a customized prescription of initial chemical treatment based on your specific needs.